WordPress-Add-New-Post-screen-rubber-stamped-with-red-REJECTED

 • Converting visitors into subscribers and buyers.

-?
-Advertising goes out to people.
-You can spend a small fortune trying to pick up customers by advertising in different places and on different platforms.
+Advertising has to go out to your audience.
+You can spend a small fortune, picking up customers by advertising in different places and on different platforms.

-?
-SEO content is sought out.
-People look it up to solve their problems, answer their questions, find inspiration and learn new things.
+SEO content brings your audience to you.
+People actively look it up to solve their problems, answer their questions, find inspiration and learn new things.
 And it’s self-promoting, because once people find a great piece of content, they often feel compelled to share it.

 You don’t have any ideas for content